 Scholarly Commons Citation

 Smith, Abbe and Seidman, Ilene, "Lawyers for the Abused and Lawyers for the Accused: An Interfaith Marriage" (2001).
 Georgetown Law Faculty Publications and Other Works.
-Paper 559.
+559.